CommitPool/commitpool-contract-singleplayer/README.md

 3. In terminal```truffle migrate```

 #### Deploying to Matic
+Deployment to the Mumbai Testnet is configured in ```./truffle-config.js```

 1. ```npm install truffle -g```

-Mumbai Testnet configured in ```./truffle-config.js```

-Test deployment using Truffle against a runnning Ganache instance: ```truffle migrate``` Deploy to Mumbai testnet: ```truffle migrate --network matic```
+2. Deploy to Mumbai testnet: ```truffle migrate --network matic```

-Verify contract address at the [Matic Explorer](https://explorer-mumbai.maticvigil.com/)

-*Verifying & publishing the contract code*

-In the [Matic Explorer](https://explorer-mumbai.maticvigil.com/) find your contract based on the address reported by Truffle.
+3. Find your contract based on the address reported by Truffle in the [Matic Explorer](https://explorer-mumbai.maticvigil.com/).
-Go to the tab ```Code```

-Flattening contract: https://github.com/poanetwork/solidity-flattener and cleanup SPDX licenses and _Chainlink appended to classes like SafeMath, Buffer and ENSResolver

-Quite note on setting up Matic:
+Quite note on deploying to Matic:
+* Test deployment using Truffle against a runnning Ganache instance: ```truffle migrate```
 * Configure Matic network in [MetaMask](https://docs.matic.network/docs/develop/metamask/config-matic/)
 * Request funds at [faucet](https://faucet.matic.network/)
 * Use this wallet's seed phrase in the .env file to pay the deployment